lpphd/CHARLEE/README.md

 The models are evaluated on a subset of the [UEA multivariate dataset collection](https://www.timeseriesclassification.com/dataset.php).
 Moreover, we utilized datasets based on the [MAFAULDA
 Machinery Fault Database](https://www02.smt.ufrj.br/~offshore/mfs/page_01.html) and the [Case Western Reserve University Bearing Data](https://engineering.case.edu/bearingdatacenter).

+The synthetic dataset used is included in the [data](data) directory.